metrorailings/OwlBlog/content/posts/week-10-insights.md

 JC Jackson is an interception machine.

+The Patriots are mastering the power rushing attack against a Ravens rush defense that was supposedly the best at defensing the run (according to Football Outsiders).

 ***

 ## Broncos @ Raiders

 Judging that Vegas started things off with a pooch kick forcing a special teams return...it seems Vegas did their homework and keyed in on some of the Broncos weaknesses, particularly on special teams.

+Denver running quite a few scripted bootlegs.

+Raiders running quite a bit of man coverage.
+Not sure if this is their defensive identity or just a mode of defense they decided to adopt for this game.